 The coronavirus (COVID-19) pandemic has dramatically impacted students’ day-to-day lives and many will be facing new challenges to their mental health.

 In response, the OfS has made up to £3 million available for Student Minds to lead the development of a new targeted programme of support.
 The Higher Education Funding Council for Wales (HEFCW) have also contributed funding to the project to cover regulated instutitions in Wales.

-The programme is designed to complement the mental health support already in place through universities, colleges and the NHS – filling potential gaps in provision and ensuring that all students have access to support they need.
+The programme is designed to complement the mental health support already in place in universities, colleges and the NHS – filling potential gaps in provision and ensuring that all students have access to support they need.